 Whether you prefer wine, brews, or spirits, hit the trail for some good drink and adventure.

-The holiday season brings with it a variety of cheer-infused activities for adults and children of all ages.
+The holiday season in the Finger Lakes region brings with it a variety of cheer-infused activities for adults and children of all ages.
 Whether it’s craft shows with locally-made goods perfect for gifting, musicals, plays, after-dark fun for adults, or a visit with Santa, there is something going on throughout the month of December for everyone.
 Check here for a list of events.

 As the shopping season kicks off after Thanksgiving, the region is abundant in its popular retail destinations.
 Whether you opt for a mall or outlet, or something a bit more unique with Finger Lakes flair, there are gift shops, antique stores, and boutiques for that perfect gift or personal purchase.
 Meander through any town center nestled in the Finger Lakes and you’ll be sure to find an enticing shop to peruse and enjoy.